ComradOrg/Comrad/README.md

 ### Your traffic is untraceable

-All traffic is routed via Tor.
-You can't be surveilled by cops or monetized by capital.
+All traffic is routed via [Tor](https://www.torproject.org/), a global maze of computers so dense that even the FBI can't trace your footsteps.
+And what's untraceable is also unmonetizable: your data can't be harvested by technology companies and used for advertising algorithms.
+You're protected from both surveillance capitalism and the surveillance state.

 ### Be as anonymous as you wish